varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 risk: high
 ```

-While both conditions are very similar there are some major gotchas with the first approach (making it a bad choice).
+While both conditions are very similar, there are some major gotchas with the first approach (making it a bad choice).
 What if our security group is attached to a lambda function?
-When we do a point-in-time check for attached ENIs using our `list-of-attached-eni` action, there is a probability that the lambda function could be not in running state hence there being `0` attached ENIs.
-This would result in an alert which is low but should have actually been high if the security group is indeed open to the internet.
+When we do a point-in-time check for attached ENIs using our `list-of-attached-eni` action, there is a probability that the lambda function could not be in running state hence there being `0` attached ENIs.
+This would result in a low alert but should have actually been high if the security group is indeed open to the internet.

 So whenever you are writing conditions, ensure that you are doing higher confidence checks.